BigQuery (Google Cloud) Quick-Start Guide

 Next, visit your BigQuery Console.
 Click the vertical dots (⋮) beside the project name that will contain the Confection dataset, and select "Create dataset."
 (If you need to create project, see this list of instructions.)

-Name the dataset "confection," select the relevant region, set an expiration timeframe (optional), and edit the advanced options as they're relevant to you.
-Then, click "Create Dataset."
+Name the dataset confection.
+(Note, this is case sensitive.
+Confection won't work. confection will.)
+Then, select the relevant region, set an expiration timeframe (optional), and edit the advanced options as they're relevant to you.
+Lastly, click "Create Dataset."

 That's it.
 You're done.